ryankarlos/tsqlt_demo/README.md

 We need to create this test class nly once and before running all the scripts for creating our test procedures.
 We can add one or more test cases to the test class, which is the case in all the test scripts created in  [tsqlt] folder.

-Now we can run the [test_company_address.sql] script described above and create the test stored procedure.
+Now we can run the [test_company_address.sql](https://github.com/ryankarlos/tsqlt_demo/blob/master/sql/tsqlt/test_company_address.sql) script described above and create the test stored procedure.
 Now we can run the test case using `EXEC tSQLt.Run testSalesLT`.
 When we run the test case, it should evaluate to true and return the following results:

 <img src="screenshots/tsqlt/cust_orders_test_result.png">

-Now run each of the other test scripts, [test_company_address.sql] and [test_customer_orders.sql].
-If we run `EXEC tSQLt.Run testSalesLT` after this, we should now see all the test cases run
+Now run each of the other test scripts, [test_company_address.sql](https://github.com/ryankarlos/tsqlt_demo/blob/master/sql/tsqlt/test_company_address.sql) and [test_customer_orders.sql](https://github.com/ryankarlos/tsqlt_demo/blob/master/sql/tsqlt/test_customer_orders.sql).
+If we run
+`EXEC tSQLt.Run testSalesLT` after this, we should now see all the test cases run

 <img src="screenshots/tsqlt/run_all_tests_in_same_class.png">